datalad-handbook/book/docs/usecases/HCP_dataset.rst

    the subject's ID (here: ``100206``), ``filename`` is the path to the file within the dataset that will be build, and ``version`` is an S3 specific file version identifier.
-   The first table thus specifies a few files in the directory ``release-notes`` in the dataset of subject ``100206``.
+   The first table excerpt thus specifies a few files in the directory ``release-notes`` in the dataset of subject ``100206``.
 For :command:`datalad addurls`, the column headers serve as placeholders for fields in each row.
    If this table excerpt is given to a :command:`datalad addurls` call as shown